“It’s a man’s man’s man’s world… but it would be nothing, nothing without a woman…” ~ James Brown

 Most recently, Richard Freeman and Mary Taylor have inspired and informed my practice, both in reading their books and in studying and practicing with them.
 They are living proof that the practice of yoga can remain fresh, fascinating, and flowing with nectar for a whole lifetime, and probably many many lifetimes at that.
 Richard and Mary, together with Robert Thurman, have also helped me to see how two major streams can merge: Ashtanga Yoga and Tibetan Buddhism.

 Like yoga, I have been drawn to Tibetan Buddhism since my teens – and yet, I didn’t find a teacher in yoga nor in Buddhism until later in life.
 When I was 17 years old, I travelled by land with my sister from Kathmandu, Nepal to Tibet.
-We made it all the way to Lhasa and I had this feeling then that I was looking for someone or something to help me live a better life, for myself and others.
-Flash forward twenty years and I continue to seek to know the direction that I am going.
-However, thirteen years after my trip to Tibet, I walked into the Symphony Space auditorium in NYC and was shaken to the core with tears to feel that I had potentially found someone I was looking for: Kyabje Dilgo Khyentse Rinpoche.
-I felt his vibration and saw his picture at the welcoming ceremony for his reincarnation, the Yangsi Rinpoche.
+We made it all the way to Lhasa.
+I felt that I was looking for someone or something.
+Thirteen years after my trip to Tibet, I walked into the Symphony Space auditorium in NYC and was shaken to the core with tears to feel that I had found the person I was looking for that many years ago.
+His name was Kyabje Dilgo Khyentse Rinpoche.
+I was struck by the vibration in the room.
+I received his picture at the welcoming ceremony for his reincarnation, the Yangsi Rinpoche, and felt that I was meeting someone I knew from another lifetime.

-Immediately after meeting Dilgo Khyentse Yangsi Rinpoche along with Matthieu Ricard, Shechen Rabjam Rinpoche, and Dzigar Kongtrul Rinpoche in NYC, I hopped on a plane, maybe in an enlightened act of impulse, and followed him to Mangala Shri Bhuti in the Rocky Mountains, where I first took an official refuge ceremony in the Three Jewels.
+Immediately after meeting Dilgo Khyentse Yangsi Rinpoche along with Matthieu Ricard, Shechen Rabjam Rinpoche, and Dzigar Kongtrul Rinpoche in NYC, I hopped on a plane and followed him to Mangala Shri Bhuti in the Rocky Mountains outside Boulder, Colorado, where I took refuge in Buddhism.
 I also received a Vajrayana empowerment (one of many) into the heart teachings of Dilgo Khyentse Rinpoche.
-Although I struggled to stay connected with the practice of his sadhana, the exposure to his mindstream has helped me to find motivation and meaning through much suffering.

 Ultimately, the practice of Ashtanga Yoga integrates 8 Limbs: Yama, Niyama, Asana, Pranayama, Pratyahara, Dharana, Dhyana, and Samadhi and different teachers can help to study and practice different aspects of each of these.
 Jai Ganesha!